-Your terms will be based on your State Pension age at the date you start taking the level pension.
-The change in your starting level of pension may affect your Annual Allowance.
+Please note that your terms will be based on your State Pension age at the date you start taking the level pension.

+Please also note that the change in your starting level of pension may affect your Annual Allowance and the amount of your Lifetime Allowance used up.